harishfysx/BpmCustomPortal2/readme.md

-Versin2.
+Versin6.

-In this version communication to BPM and Mean framework estabalished and pulling the tasks for user from Hiring Advanced sample application
+In this version we are able to create instance from front desk page. validaiton implemented.